 That’s why blogging as a strategy works well for SEO.
 It gives content for your site to get crawled more often, and it gives you a chance to attract clients.
 Plus, valuable content keeps your audience coming back.

-No matter if you only curate content monthly, bi-weekly, or weekly, make it great.
-Because publishing low-quality content every day just to get crawled more often causes more harm to your SEO than good.
+No matter if you only curate content monthly, bi-weekly, or weekly, make it great because publishing low-quality content every day just to get crawled more often causes more harm to your SEO than good.

 Good navigation makes the experience good for the user.
 Also, make the experience good for spiders crawling your site with a sitemap.
 A sitemap helps them access your content quickly.
 It lists the site pages in a structured format, similar to a roadmap.
-No one wants spiders that get off track!
+No one wants spiders to get off track!

-What about the algorithm?
+What About the Algorithm?

-The algorithm is Google’s way of analyzing billions of webpages in a fraction of a second and providing you the answer you want.
-Imagine if you had to sift through a billion webpages.
+The algorithm is Google’s way of analyzing billions of web pages in a fraction of a second and providing you the answer you want.
+Imagine if you had to sift through a billion web pages.
 Yeah – you’d never Google anything.

 On average, Google changes its search algorithm 500 – 600 times each year.
 It uses over 200 factors to rank results.
 Factors include backlinks, keyword phrases, SEO titles, meta descriptions, and more.
 Knowing which ones Google prioritizes and where to spend your time is key to SEO success.

 With over 200 factors, it may feel impossible for your content to rank in the search results.
-Get results by staying up-to-date with SEO and algorithm changes.
+Instead, get results by staying up-to-date with SEO and algorithm changes.
 With some knowledge and hard work, you can make a noticeable difference to your website.
 And don’t be afraid to hire an expert when you need help.

 Because there are so many ranking factors to cover, we’ll dive into some of the top ones in future posts.
 So, stay tuned.
 In the meantime, leave me a comment on what you learned in this post about SEO.